Retail Sales in Indonesia

 Indonesia - Retail Sales

-In December, retail sales grew 7.7% over the same month in the prior year, up from November’s 3.4% expansion and matching the Bank’s initial estimate.
-December’s uptick was driven by faster growth in the food, beverages and tobacco; motor vehicle parts and accessories; cultural and recreation goods; and other household equipment subsectors.
-December’s figure was likely buoyed by government fiscal support to working-class voters in the build-up to the April 2019 general elections.
+In February, retail sales grew 9.1% over the same month in the prior year, up from January’s 7.2% figure but slightly below the Bank’s initial estimate of 10.9%.
+February’s figure was driven by healthy expansions in all subsectors except information and communication equipment.
+February’s figure was likely buoyed by government fiscal support to working-class voters in the build-up to the April 2019 general elections, and muted price pressures supporting consumers’ purchasing power.

 Indonesia - Retail Sales Data